letouriste001/uPython-DHT22/README.md

 ```
 Sensor pin | board pin
 -----------+----------
-    VDD    |    Y1
+    VDD    |    3.3v
     DTA    |    Y2
-    NC     |    Y3
-    GND    |    Y4
+    GND    |    GND
 ```

-You can check photos, how it is plugged in at [this page](https://plus.google.com/photos/107569319719026103290/albums/6045166919384621489?authkey=CPaD1-25hPrx5AE).

 Installation
 ------------
 There are two files:
-* DHT22.py - the module implementing communication with the sensor
+* DHTSeries.py - the module implementing communication with the sensor
-* main.py  - a sample file how to use the module (to use it you will need LCD panel installed)

 The simplest installation way is to follow these steps (Linux):